Year-Round Festival Town: Discover the Top Events to Enjoy in Peterborough, Ontario

 ReFrame Film Festival (Last weekend of January)

 Start the year with stories that inspire.
-This social justice-focused documentary film festival brings global issues to local screens, with in-person screenings, filmmaker Q&As, and community events throughout downtown Peterborough.
+This documentary film festival focuses on environmental and social issuesbrings global issues to local screens, with in-person screenings, filmmaker Q&As, and community events throughout downtown Peterborough.

-Location: various theatres and other stops in downtown Peterborough
+Location: Downtown Peterborough at various theatres and other stops

 Peterborough Snofest (Family Day weekend)